 The Mayhew Inn

-With an amazing view of Lake Superior, The Mayhew Inn provides a special experience as Grand Marais’s lone boutique hotel.
+With an amazing view of Lake Superior, The Mayhew Inn provides the type of experience every person loves as the town of Grand Marais’s lone boutique hotel.
 With only six rooms, each features a contemporary modular design.
 You can relax and enjoy a drink near the fireplace in the lobby or on the hotel’s patio.

 Mangy Moose Motel

 With the feel of a lodge, the Mangy Moose Motel offers a rustic stay with the comforts of home.
-Your room will make you think of staying at a cabin deep in the woods, but the Keurig coffeemaker, cable TV, and hairdryer will remind you that your motel is not far from the wilderness surrounding Grand Marais.
+Your rental will make you think of staying at a cabin deep in the woods, but the Keurig coffeemaker, cable TV, and hairdryer will remind you that your motel is not far from the wilderness surrounding the town of Grand Marais.